webix-hub/docs/data/desktop/server_proxy.md

-Prefixes are used before the path to you serverside script:
+Prefixes are used before the path to you server-side script:

 ~~~js
 var list = {